-It is a condition of World Finals entry that each team permits F1 in Schools to retain 1 x car, the two 11 page portfolios (Design & Engineering and Project Management & Enterprise) and the electronic copy of all specified project data submitted (including the digital storage device on which it has been submitted).
+It is a condition of World Finals entry that each team permits F1 in Schools to retain 1 x car, the three digital portfolios (Design & Engineering, Project Management, Enterprise) and the electronic copy of all specified project data submitted.
 Teams also permit F1 in Schools to use any of these project elements for marketing purposes and / or publication as exemplar projects for reference by others.